UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_01.md

 my-figure.png
 ```

-A filename that is not human readable:

 <br>

+A filename that is not human-readable:

 ```
 1_scat_len_int.png